louismerlin/solved/src/01_crack.md

 # OGN Crack the \*\*\*\*\*\*

-This challenge can be found either in the inside of the cover of **some versions** of issue 1, or in the solution URL of the [cover challenge](./01_cover.html).
+This challenge can be found either on the inside of the cover of **some versions** of issue 1, or in the solution URL of the [cover challenge](./01_cover.html).

 ## The Setup